varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 VMOD - Varnish Modules
 %%%%%%%%%%%%%%%%%%%%%%

-For all you can do in VCL, there are things you can not do.
+For all you can do in VCL, there are things you cannot do.
 Look an IP number up in a database file for instance.
 VCL provides for inline C code, and there you can do everything, but it is not a convenient or even readable way to solve such